ð Recast GeoLift

 Spend increase: This type of experiment makes sense when you have extra money and want to increase your KPI, you think you might be underspending in the channel and want to test increased spend, or when you are adding a brand new channel to your mix.

-Spend decrease: This type of experiment makes sense when you want to save money (at the cost of some of your KIP), or when you think you might be overspending in a channel.
+Spend decrease: This type of experiment makes sense when you want to save money (at the cost of some of your KPI), or when you think you might be overspending in a channel.

 Next, select the KPI type: revenue or conversions.
 If your KPI is not either, select conversions if you think in terms of CPA and revenue if you think in terms of ROI.